slbailey/Retrovue/docs/domain/Channel.md

 Define the canonical, persisted Channel entity.
 Channel is the time root for interpreting schedule templates and building programming horizons in local time (inputs/outputs in local time; timestamps stored in UTC).
+Channel defines a persistent broadcast entity with channel identity, configuration, and operational parameters for channels such as "RetroToons" or "MidnightMovies".

 ## Persistence model